ckarrie/ha-netgear-plus/README.md

 2. Click on the right corner on the vertical dots and select "Custom Repositories"
 3. Add "https://github.com/ckarrie/ckw-ha-gs108e" as Integration

-After adding the integration go to [Add Integration](https://my.home-assistant.io/redirect/integrations/) and select **Netgear Plus**.
+After adding the integration go to [Add Integration](https://my.home-assistant.io/redirect/integrations/) and select **NETGEAR Plus**.

 ### Lovelance examples